singh-man/books/crackingTheCoding/18_advancedTopics.md

 #603.
 17.26	Solution 2: Once you have a way of easily finding the documents similar to a particular document,you can go through and just compute  the similarity to those documents
 		using a simple algorithm.
 Can you make this faster?
 Specifically, can you compute the similarity directly from the hash table?
 #604.
-17.1O	The majority element  will not necessarily look like the majority element  at first.
+17.10	The majority element  will not necessarily look like the majority element  at first.
 It is possible, for example, to have the majority element  appear in the first element of the
 		array and then not appear again for the next eight elements.
 However, in those cases, the majority element  will appear later in the array (in fact, many times later on in the array).
-It's not necessarily critical to continue checking a specific instance of an element for majority status once it's already looking "unlikely:'
+It's not necessarily critical to continue checking a specific instance of an element for majority status once it's already looking "unlikely".
 #605.
 17.7	lnstead,X,A, B,and C should map to the same instance of the set {X,  A,   B,  C}.
 Y, D,
 		E, and F should map to the same instance of {Y,   D,   E,   F}.
 When we set X and Y as synonyms, we can then just copy one of the sets into the other (e.g., add {Y,   D,   E,